barebox/barebox/Documentation/filesystems/nfs.rst

 NFS Support
 ===========

-barebox has readonly support for NFSv3 un UDP mode.
+barebox has readonly support for NFSv3 in UDP mode.

 Example::